stevezau/plex_generate_vid_previews/README.md

 | `PLEX_LOCAL_VIDEOS_PATH_MAPPING` | Leave blank unless you need to map your local media files to a remote path (eg: '/path/this/script/sees/to/video/library')                  |
 |    `PLEX_VIDEOS_PATH_MAPPING`    | Leave blank unless you need to map your local media files to a remote path (eg: '/path/plex/sees/to/video/library')                         |

-# Usage via Docker
+# Guide for Docker

 > [!IMPORTANT]
 > Note the extra "z" in the Docker Hub url [stevezzau/plex_generate_vid_previews](https://hub.docker.com/repository/docker/stevezzau/plex_generate_vid_previews).
 > stevezau was already taken on dockerhub.

+## GPU Support
-## Install NVIDIA Container Toolkit
+### NVIDIA - Install NVIDIA Container Toolkit

-Make sure you have the NVIDIA Container Toolkit installed on your host system and a compatible NVIDIA GPU with CUDA support.
-The script automatically detects the available GPU and utilizes it for faster thumbnail generation.

 To enable GPU access inside the Docker container, you need to install the NVIDIA Container Toolkit on your host system.
 Follow the installation instructions for your distribution from the official NVIDIA
 documentation: [NVIDIA Container Toolkit Installation Guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html)

+### AMD - Install AMDGPU support
+In order to access GPUs in a container explicit access to the GPUs must be granted.

+Please follow the steps outlined here [https://rocm.docs.amd.com/en/docs-5.0.2/deploy/docker.html](https://rocm.docs.amd.com/en/docs-5.0.2/deploy/docker.html)

 ## docker-compose ([click here for more info](https://docs.linuxserver.io/general/docker-compose))